Princess Victoria Louise of Prussia: Marriage

 In 1912, Ernest Augustus, the wealthy heir-apparent to the title of Duke of Cumberland and Teviotdale, came to the Berlin court to thank Emperor Wilhelm for having Crown Prince Wilhelm and Prince Eitel Friedrich attend the funeral of his brother, Prince George William.
 At the time, the House of Hanover lived in exile at Gmunden, Austria.
-While in Berlin, Ernest Augustus met Victoria Louise, and the two became smitten with each other.
-However, any discussions of marriage were prolonged for months due to political concerns; Ernest Augustus was also the heir to the Kingdom of Hanover, which had been annexed into the Kingdom of Prussia following the 1866 Austro-Prussian War.
-The Prussian crown prince was displeased with the match and wished that Ernest Augustus abdicate his rights to Hanover; in a compromise, it was decided that in exchange, he would succeed to the smaller duchy of Brunswick, of which his father was the lawful heir.
+While in Berlin, Ernest Augustus met Victoria Louise and the two became smitten with each other.
+However, any discussions of marriage were prolonged for months due to political concerns; Ernest Augustus was also the heir to the Kingdom of Hanover, which the Kingdom of Prussia annexed following the 1866 Austro-Prussian War.
+The Prussian crown prince was displeased with the match and wished that Ernest Augustus would abdicate his rights to Hanover; in a compromise, it was decided that, in exchange, he would succeed to the smaller duchy of Brunswick, of which his father was the lawful heir.
 The family had been barred from the succession to Brunswick due to their claims towards the Hanoverian kingdom.

-Ernest and Victoria were engaged in Karlsruhe on 11 February 1913.
-Their wedding, an extravagant affair, took place on 24 May 1913 in Berlin.
+Ernest and Victoria became engaged in Karlsruhe on 11 February 1913.
+Their extravagant wedding took place on 24 May 1913 in Berlin.
 It was hailed in the press as the end of the rift between the House of Hanover and House of Hohenzollern that had existed since the 1866 annexation.
 The Times described the union as akin to Romeo and Juliet, albeit with a happier ending.
-Despite press fixation on the union as a love match, it remains unclear if the match was one of love or politics; historian Eva Giloi believes that the marriage was more likely the result of Prussia's desire to end the rift, though in one of Victoria Louise's letters she described it as a "love match".
+Despite press fixation on the union as a love match, whether the match was one of love or politics remains unclear; historian Eva Giloi believes that the marriage was more likely the result of Prussia's desire to end the rift, though Victoria Louise described it as a "love match” in one of her letters.

 In a diplomatic gesture, Emperor Wilhelm invited almost all of his extended family.
-Also two imprisoned British spies Captain Stewart and Captain Trench, were pardoned and released by the Kaiser as a present to the United Kingdom.
+He also pardoned and released two imprisoned British spies, Captain Bertrand Stewart and Captain Bernard Frederick Trench, as a present to the United Kingdom.
 The wedding became the largest gathering of reigning monarchs in Germany since German unification in 1871, and one of the last great social events of European royalty before World War I began fourteen months later.
-Attendees included Wilhelm's cousins George V and Tsar Nicholas II.
+Attendees included Wilhelm's cousins George V and Tsar Nicholas II, who were also cousins of Ernest Augustus through their mothers.
 The wedding feast included 1,200 guests.
 Empress Augusta Victoria took the separation from her only daughter badly and wept.
+In a 2003 documentary, Constantine II of Greece, a grandson of the couple, recounted that their wedding was "the last time all the heads of state of Europe met" before the start of World War I.